Discover Crimson Lake Provincial Park’s campground, beaches, and bike trails, only 15 km from Rocky Mountain House.

 There are two playgrounds at Crimson Lake Provincial Park: one near the beach; and a nice, big nature playground near Loop G.

-Last but not least, the campground does a great job with family and evening programming.
+Last but not least, Crimson Lake Campground does a great job with family and evening programming.
 During the summer, they have events such as Pond Dipping, Art in the Park, and Sunday night movies.
-We hope to check these out next time!

 - Rocky Mountain House National Historic Site is worth a stop if you’re in the area and is free to visit if you have a National Parks Annual Discovery Pass.
 Allow 2-4 hours to check out the indoor exhibits, then take the walking trails to the Play Fort, archaeological ruins of 4 forts, and the bison paddock.
 Kids will love the half hour puppet show (2 pm daily, summer only)!
 For more details, see the park’s hours and events listings.
 13.5 km from Crimson Lake Campground.